alanng10/class-lang/Docue/Article/Sande/Int/a.md

 Count of bits that is 4 more bits after 60 bits is not redundant, as the int value is not null able.

-Int value is not null able, therefore the 4 more bits has use for human minds to represent int info.
+The 4 more bits has use for human minds to represent int info, because the int value is not null able.